Generalized solution for the Herman Protocol Conjecture: Introduction

 \section{Introduction}

-The simplified setup of Herman's self-stabilizing algorithm consists of a directed circular graph of $N$ elements and $k$ tokens put on some of the nodes of the graph.
+The simplified setup of Herman's self-stabilizing algorithm consists of a directed circular graph of $N$ elements and $K$ tokens put on $K$ different nodes of the graph.
 The vertices represent identical processes connected along the edges.
 Ideally, if the system is in a legitimate state, only one process holds a token in the configuration.
 However, errors may occur when the system enters into a multiple token state.
-Herman's algorithm is a randomized protocol to reach a one-token state after an error, hence the name self-stabilizing.
+Herman's algorithm is a randomized protocol to reach a one-token state after an error, hence the name self-stabilizing; cf. \cite{D74,D00}.

-The method of the algorithm is the following: in every step of the discretely treated time, if a process holds a token then it keeps it with probability $\frac{1}{2}$ or passes it to its directed neighbor (say, clockwise) with probability $\frac{1}{2}$, independently of the other token-passes.
-If a process kept its token in a step but also receives one then both tokens disappear.
-By the implementation of the processes, we can guarantee that Herman's algorithm starts at a configuration where there are odd number of tokens, hence the mentioned algorithm will eventually yield a one-token state with probability one.
+The method of the algorithm is the following: in every step of the discretely treated time, if a process holds a token then it keeps it with probability $\frac{1}{2}$ or passes it to its clockwise neighbor with probability $\frac{1}{2}$, independently of the other token-passes.
+If a process kept its token in a step but also receives one, then both tokens disappear.
+By the implementation of the processes, we can guarantee that Herman's algorithm starts at a configuration where there is an odd number of tokens, hence the mentioned algorithm will eventually yield a one-token state with probability 1.
+We note that it is just as reasonable from a mathematical point of view to start with an even number of tokens and run the process until all tokens disappear.
+Interestingly, this setup is much easier to handle, and was solved in \cite{FZ15}.

-Several questions naturally arise about the distribution of the execution time of the self-stabilization, i.e. the hitting time of a one-state configuration, what we will denote by $\mathbf{T}$, following the notation of \cite{KMOWW12}.
-Since the complete description of the distribution $P(\mathbf{T}\leq t)$ did not turn out to be a really accessible question, the analysis focused mainly on the derived quantity $E(\mathbf{T})$.
-The denominator, Herman, proved a bound $\frac{1}{2}N^{2}\log N$ on $E(\mathbf{T})$ in the original paper \cite{H90}, that got repaired to $O(N^{2})$ by multiple independent authors \cite{FMP05,MM05,N05}.
+Several questions arise naturally about the distribution of the execution time of self-stabilization, i.e., the hitting time $\mathbf{T}$ of a one-state configuration \cite{KMOWW12}.
+Since the complete description of the distribution $\mathbb{P}(\mathbf{T}\geq t)$ did not turn out to be an accessible problem, the analysis focused mainly on the derived quantity $\mathbb{E}(\mathbf{T})$.
+The denominator, Herman, proved the upper bound $\frac{1}{2}N^{2}\log N$ on $\mathbb{E}(\mathbf{T})$ in the original paper \cite{H90}, which was improved to $O(N^{2})$ by multiple authors independently \cite{FZ15,FMP05,MM05,N05}.